pdgonzalez872avant/work_samples/problem_solving/rosalind/readme.md

+This folder deals with [Rosalind](http://rosalind.info/) exercises.

-This is a repo where I write sample scripts to problem solve, create something or test an idea.
+This is a great way to practice TDD.

 Please contact me with any tips/techniques you think I would benefit from.